 That will put pressure on affordability in the fourth quarter.
 Maybe shockingly so.

-That's lower than the rate of inflation is likely to be in coming years.
+That's lower than the likely rate of inflation in coming years.

 Cheap money makes monthly payments lower.
 Homes are affordable, even at very high prices.